Showdown in Little Tokyo

-Showdown in Little Tokyo is a 1991 American buddy cop action film directed by Mark L. Lester, who also produced with Martin E. Caan.
-The film stars Dolph Lundgren and Brandon Lee; it was the latter's first American film role.
-The film was released in the United States on August 23, 1991.
-Showdown in Little Tokyo was Dolph Lundgren's last Warner Bros Pictures film until 2018's Creed II.
+Showdown in Little Tokyo is a 1991 American buddy cop action film directed by Mark L. Lester and starring Dolph Lundgren and Brandon Lee; it was Lee's first American film role.
+The film was released in the United States on August 23, 1991, to poor reviews and was a financial failure.
+It gained a cult following among action fans especially for the chemistry between Lundgren and Lee.

 Plot

 Los Angeles cop Chris Kenner (Dolph Lundgren) is an American who was raised in Japan.
 He is given a new partner, Johnny Murata (Brandon Lee), an American of partial Japanese descent.
 Kenner does not appreciate American culture, while Johnny does not like Japanese culture much.
 One thing they both enjoy are the martial arts, in which they are both experts.
 The two are assigned to L.A.'s Little Tokyo, where they break up some criminal activity in a Japanese restaurant, and an arrest is made.
-While Kenner and Johnny are questioning the suspect, Kenner notices that he has tattoos of the Iron Claw Yakuza clan.
-This reminds him of when he was 9 years old and he witnessed his parents being killed by a member of the Yakuza.
+While Kenner and Johnny are questioning the suspect, Kenner notices that he has tattoos of the Iron Claw yakuza clan.
+This reminds him of when he was 9 years old and he witnessed his parents being killed by a member of the yakuza.
 Before Kenner or Murata can interrogate the suspect further, he kills himself in the interrogation room by breaking his own neck.

 The leader of the Iron Claw clan, Yoshida (Cary-Hiroyuki Tagawa), kills the owner of a popular downtown nightclub called the Bonsai Club by crushing the owner, Tanaka (Philip Tan), in a car compactor.
 To celebrate gaining ownership of the Bonsai Club, Yoshida throws a party at his house with all of the club staff.
-One of the girls at the party, named Angel (Renee Griffin), is revealed to have warned Tanaka about Yoshida behind his back, and this infuriates Yoshida who then questions Angel about her loyalty.
-She attempts to appease Yoshida by offering her body to him but Yoshida instead drugs Angel and strips off her clothes, and then fondles her from behind before beheading her.
+Yoshida discovers that one of the girls at the party, Angel (Renee Griffin), had warned Tanaka about Yoshida behind his back.
+Yoshida summons Angel to his office to question her about her loyalty, where she attempts to appease him by offering her body to him, but Yoshida instead drugs Angel and strips off her clothes before beheading her.